matthewmorrone/diachron-db/README.md

 Database of Historical Sound Changes

 todo:
++ ability to edit tables in place
 + collapse source language and target language into a single dropdown of pairs
-+ ability to edit tables in place
++ show charts and graphs, for example directed graph of languages